CarletonComputerScienceSociety/website/content/hackthetunnels/2024-2025/challenges/02-redesign-login-page.md

 - Improve the "error message" styling.
 Ex: The message that appears when you enter a wrong email-password combination

 Additionally, the team must demonstrate that their sign in inputs are not hardcoded with values of `admin@email.com` and `password`.

-Bonus points are allowed to be given if it is obvious the team has put significant effort into overhauling the login page.